PUBG (PlayerUnknown's Battlegrounds)

 The foremost question addresses the motive behind the popularity of the game.
 The game-play of a player is how they set up their buttons in the game, and every competitor has his playing style.
 Let’s take an example of Football; Ronaldo has a unique approach to playing football that makes his game-play extraordinary.
 The same goes with PUBG, every PUBG player has his unique setting in the game, and they set up the game according to their finger movements.
 This feature makes PUBG so trendy.

-In a mysterious arena, you have to exchange blows for your life, BUT have you ever fought an intellectually psychological war?
+You have to exchange blows for your life in a mysterious arena, BUT have you ever fought an intellectually psychological war?
 Have you ever punched someone hard in their face without touching them?
 Have you triumphed in a battle without the existent weaponry and arms?
 You might think it is weird?
 As it sounds strange, it is out of the ordinary.

 The visualization of the game is exceptionally influential in that you think of yourself in a real battleground and fight as reality.
 The most intriguing point is, you encounter clashes, and you defend yourself and starve for a victory celebrated as CHICKEN DINNER!
 And the chicken dinner is too imaginary!